splitio/javascript-client/packages/splitio-engine/README.md

 # SPLIT Engine

-This package is responsible of parse the AST of SPLIT DSL in order to be able to evaluate if a given key is enabled given a feature to be evaluated.
+This package is responsible of parse the AST of SPLIT's DSL in order to be able to evaluate if a given key is enabled given a feature.

 If you are looking for how we manage data storage (AST storage basically), you should take a look to `@splitsoftware/splitio-cache`.